pecheylauren02/mp5_posh_portables/README.md

 <details><summary>Hero & Intro Sections</summary>

-- A visually impactful, colourful image of bees on comb to grab the user's attention and make the site's purpose clear on first arrival
+- A visually impactful, colourful image of gaming accessories to grab the user's attention and make the site's purpose clear on first arrival
 - A 'SHOP NOW' button with smooth hover effect which leads to the products page
 - Text on a light beige or green background to create separation and hierarchy in the design with info about the company to help expand on the site's purpose and what users can expect to find there.